dmrozek/FuzzyHive/README.md

 - fequals (in particular FuzzyEquals) -- a function that determines the degree of equality of two fuzzy sets; it is especially useful while performing a fuzzy join on dimensional attributes,
 - other functions that are dynamically created by code generator for the declared and defined linguistic values (e.g., BMI_Low} and BMI_Normal for the sample JSON file presented before.

+C. Sample queries in FuzzyHQL:

 Fuzzy filtering
+Display patients with BMI around 28 with minimum membership degree greater than 0.7.
 ```SQL
 SELECT *
 FROM pima_diabetes